kaiaai/kaia_bots/README.md

 # Kaia.ai Arduino/ROS2 home robots

 [Kaia.ai](https://kaia.ai) is a software platform for intelligent robots.
+Please read our blog for [more](https://kaia.ai/blog/what-is-kaia-ai/).

 Please sign up for a Kickstarter pre-launch invite [here](https://remake.ai).
 We plan to launch on Kickstarter in 2nd half of 2024 via our [Maker's Pet](https://makerspet.com) hardware partner's campaign.